As I do for every country here on the blog, I've created a post full of fun facts about Croatia. Check it out!

 44. Founded in 1963, the world’s most complete collection of shells and snails is located in Makarska.

-45. One of the last three preserved amphitheaters in the world is located in Pula, on the Istrian coast of Croatia.
+45. When people think about ancient Rome, they often think about Italy.
+But among the most interesting facts about Croatia are the number of Roman ruins and monuments in the country.
+For example, one of the last three preserved Roman amphitheaters in the world is located in Pula, on the Istrian coast of Croatia.
 It is still used for various concerts and festivals.

 47. Morosini-Grimani Castle, actually considered a fortified palace, has been very well preserved over the centuries, thanks in part, to several renovations and refurbishments.
 Located in historic Svetvinčenat, Istria, Croatia, this beautiful medieval structure was built in 1485 and exemplifies several different architectural styles.